Category - Boilers

 For the average UK home, understanding how much gas you use each year is essential for budgeting and staying on top of your energy consumption.
 But with so many different types of energy sources, it can be difficult to calculate what your yearly usage actually amounts to.

 According to the Energy Saving Trust, if your gas bill is too high, you may need to update your boiler.
-This could really help reduce your energy consumption.
+Alternatively, getting an annual boiler service can help reduce your energy bills by ensuring it isn't wasting energy.
 We are all feeling the cost of living crisis at the moment, so let's look at the average gas usage household bills in the UK.

 Remember, your average bill could be higher or lower than the average household bill.
 This all depends on how much you use, your energy supplier and more.
 This guide will give you an indication of how much gas you should be using to help save money.